olaf and ama samy at bodhi zendo

-After becoming a Jesuit priest, his heart was still restless after God.
-He began visiting Hindu ashrams and Buddhist meditation centers.
-He was introduced to Ramana Maharshi by Swami Abhishiktananda and was moved by Ramana's vision.
-His searching led him to become a wandering beggar for a period and to settle down as a hermit near a holy shrine where the village people fed him.
+After becoming a Jesuit, his heart was still restless for God.
+He began to visit Hindu ashrams and Buddhist meditation centers.
+He was introduced to Ramana Maharshi by Swami Abhishiktananda and was moved by Ramana’s vision.
+His searching led him to become a wandering beggar for a time and to settle down as a hermit near a holy shrine where the villagers fed him.
+In time, it was the Zen way that drew him most.
+With the help of Father Enomiya Lassalle, he visited Japan and trained with Yamada Koun Roshi of Sanbo Kyodan.
+In 1982, Yamada Roshi authorized him to teach Zen.

 Read questions and answers with Fr.
 Ama.